This spot has been added by

 West Bay beach, with West End wall in the distance.

-How to go snorkeling in West Bay?
+How to go snorkeling at West Bay

-At the far west of the island, a 30-minute drive from the airport, West Bay is the main seaside resort in Roatan, where most of the luxury hotels are concentrated.
+At the far west of the island, and just a 30-minute drive from the airport, West Bay is the main seaside resort in Roatan.
+Most of the luxury hotels are concentrated here.

 If you stay in West Bay, the snorkeling area is accessible from the beach.

-If you are staying in West End, the easiest way to reach the spot is to take a taxi boat (departures from the jetty opposite the Splash Inn Dive Resort, well signposted).
-Once you have reached the beach, walk towards the south (to the left as you are facing the sea) to the water entrance points (see below).
+The easiest way to reach the spot is to take a taxi boat with departures from the jetty opposite the Splash Inn Dive Resort.
+There are lots of signs, so you can’t miss it.
+Once you have reached the beach, walk south, which is left as you are facing the sea, to the water entrance points (see below).

 West Bay, Roatan snorkeling map